 Despite the best efforts of researchers, sometimes it is not possible to collect data for all participants in a study sample.
 Authors might use a variety of analytical approaches to address missing data for baseline or outcome measures.
 For example, a manuscript might focus on the analytic sample of participants for which all data were collected, or the authors may impute values for the missing data so that more participants can be included in the analysis.
 The review process for a manuscript about a study with missing data depends on the study design (randomized controlled trial [RCT] or non-experimental comparison group design [NED]), the method used to address the missing data, and whether the sample examined in the manuscript has missing baseline data, outcome data, or both.
-This review process applies to RCTs and NEDs.
-It does not apply to regression discontinuity designs because the review process for those designs has requirements on missing data and sample loss that are specific to those designs.
+This review process for those designs has requirements on missing data and sample loss that are specific to those designs.
 Also, this review process does not apply to single case design because these designs do not experience sample loss.